 Dr. Kennedy is a current member of the following educational organizations:

 Science Education: Council for Elementary Science International (CESI); International Council of Associations for Science Education (ICASE); National Alliance of State Science and Mathematics Coalitions (NASSMC); National Science Teachers Association (NSTA); and the Texas STEM Center Coalition (T-STEM).
-Internationally a member of the Association of Science Education (ASE) in the United Kingdom.
+Internationally a member of the Association of Science Education (ASE) in the United Kingdom and the European Science Education Research Association (ESERA).

 General Education (including Literacy and Language Learning): America Association of Teachers of Spanish and Portuguese (AATSP); the American Council on the Teaching of Foreign Languages (ACTFL); Kappa Delta Pi International Honor Society in Education; National Network for Early Language Learning (NNELL); Phi Delta Kappa International (PDK), and Teachers of English to Speakers of Other Languages (TESOL).